keirthana/anbox-cloud-docs/howto/manage/web-dashboard.md

-The Anbox Cloud Dashboard offers a web GUI that developers can use to create, manage and stream applications from their web browser.
+The Anbox Cloud Dashboard offers a web GUI that users can use to create, manage and stream applications from their web browser.
 You can use the pre-installed dashboard almost immediately after deploying Anbox Cloud.

 ## Prerequisites
 Before you can log into the dashboard, you must register your Ubuntu One account with the dashboard to authenticate.